stscoundrel/riimut-cs/README.md

 // Instance can also be created with default style.
 Then LettersToRunes will use that style.
 YoungerFuthark youngerFutharkLongBranch = new YoungerFuthark(YoungerFuthark.Variant.LongBranch);
-YoungerFuthark youngerFutharkShortTwig = new YoungerFuthark(YoungerFuthark.Variant.LongBranch);
+YoungerFuthark youngerFutharkShortTwig = new YoungerFuthark(YoungerFuthark.Variant.ShortTwig);

 // Or you can switch the style of instance at will. youngerFutharkLongBranch.EnableShortTwig();